-With cancer as the leading cause of death for firefighters, new hazmat procedures aim to save lives
+With cancer as leading cause of death for firefighters, new hazmat procedures aim to save lives

-LONE TREE, Colo. – When you think of firefighters out working on a fire, you probably picture ash-covered uniforms with black soot caked on their faces.
+LONE TREE, Colo. -- When you think of firefighters working on a fire, you probably picture ash-covered uniforms with black soot caked on their faces.

 Fighting fires is a dirty job, and it’s dangerous too.

-“Really what we were worried about was building collapses, roofs coming down on us,” South Metro Operations Chief Troy Jackson told FOX31.
+“Really what we were worried about was building collapses, roofs coming down on us,” South Metro Fire Rescue Operations Chief Troy Jackson said.

 “We never really thought about cancer.
 It was an afterthought,” Jackson said.

 Cancer is the leading cause of death for firefighters in the line of duty.

-They are nine percent more likely to be diagnosed with cancer.
+They are 9 percent more likely to be diagnosed with cancer.
 But when it comes to certain specific types of cancer, the statistics are shocking.

 According to the Firefighter Cancer Support Network, firefighters have a 100 percent increased risk of getting mesothelioma and testicular cancer.